 4. Feature Your Happy Clients

 Client cases make great brand awareness ads.
-No matter how skilled you are asa copywriters, you can never replicate the trust created by an authentic success story.
+No matter how skilled you are as a copywriter, you can never replicate the trust created by an authentic success story.
 When they read about a client case, leads can actually picture themselves achieving the same results, enjoying the same benefits.

 5. Answer Comments on Your Ads and In Private Messages